Introduction | News

 It is therefore possible that some of the uranium was vaporised in the

-intense fire when the aircraft crashed and this could raise worrying concerns
+fire when the aircraft crashed and this could raise worrying concerns

 about health effects.
 In a similar plane disaster in 1992, an El Al Boeing